 Read and discuss the information, have students complete the comprehension questions, and then ask students to think of other kinds of trucks.
 This passage was about freight trucks, but students will also think of garbage trucks, fire trucks, dump trucks, and more.

 Finish up by having students draw and label a picture that shows the most interesting thing they learned.
 Create a bulletin board or a class book.
 Alternatively, have students imagine a world without trucks and write about it.

 Discuss the information in the passage above with students:

 - Did students realize how much computers are now used in freight transportation?
 Truckers also often find their jobs by computer, with programs called “load boards.”
 There are also freight brokers who use computer programs to find the trucks and drivers (also called “carriers”) for customers who need things transported.
 Then manufacturers or farmers and stores can use computers to track the products between the factory or field and the store.
 Ask students if they think everyone needs to learn to use a computer now.

 - Trucks use huge amounts of fossil fuel to carry goods from one place to another.
 According to government studies, trucks are responsible for about 20% of the greenhouse gases in the atmosphere.
-New laws require big trucks to become more fuel efficient by 2018.
+New laws require big trucks to become more fuel efficient this year.
 Challenge students to think of ways that fuel use could be reduced.
 Possibilities include everything from more efficient truck designs to using things made or grown locally.